 Hyper-personalizing communications makes customers more engaged and helps your utility reach its business goals.
 As Farchione pointed out, “Personalization drives performance and better outcomes.”
 In fact, data from Content Marketing World 2021 shows that 74% of customers are frustrated when information isn’t tailored to them.

-Farchione shared an example of Questline’s work with AEP Ohio on a segmentation strategy for the utility’s business eNewsletters.
+Farchione shared an example of Questline Digital’s work with AEP Ohio on a segmentation strategy for the utility’s business eNewsletters.
 After adding targeted, industry-based audiences such as healthcare and education, the utility saw an 84% increase in engagement among its business customers.

 Changes to open rates and privacy